Wrong search query for timelog, when timezone not UTC

 From what I understand, the issue is fixed on Rails 5.

-#18 Updated by Jamila Khan 7 months ago
+#18 Updated by Jamila Khan over 5 years ago

 Thank you for relating this to the appropriate tickets.